The New Zealand Household Travel Survey is an ongoing survey of household travel conducted for the Ministry of Transport.

 What if I drive for a living?

-If you are a professional driver, that is someone who is employed to transport goods or people (like a courier, bus, taxi or truck driver) you will be given two Travel Loggers, one to record work-related travel, and the other to record personal travel.
+If you are a professional driver, that is someone who is employed to transport goods or people (like a courier, bus, taxi or truck driver) you will not be asked to provide detailed information on the work-related travel.

 This week wasn’t a normal week for me